 - Their growth-hacking team used the Amplitude data to identify the high-value users, churning users, etc. and run targeted campaigns accordingly.
 Also, summing up the wins from multiple spin events before sending the data to Amplitude ensured that the rate limit was not breached.

 In addition to the above purposes, Wynn Casino used Amazon Redshift to dump the raw events.
 They put together an open-source analytics stack on top of Redshift, using Apache SuperSet as the BI tool.
-Their analytics team used this stack to generate complex engagement reports via running SQL commands.
+Their game analytics team used this stack to generate complex engagement reports via running SQL commands.
 In addition, their customer support team used this data to address support cases around payments.

 You can check out our blog on building an open source data analytics stack using RudderStack and Apache Superset, using the mobile game data metrics to generate intuitive and insightful reports.